randalkoene/formalizer/core/fzserverpq/README.md

 # fzserverpq - Memory-resident Graph server for the Formalizer environment

-fzserverpq is the Postgres-compatible version of the C++ implementation of teh Formalizer data server.
+fzserverpq is the Postgres-compatible version of the C++ implementation of the Formalizer graph data server.

 For more information see: